About the Game Changer Challenge

 The five-step process starts by encouraging problem solvers to walk in the shoes of those experiencing the 'problem' to gain a deeper insight into the challenges and issues they face (empathy).

 This knowledge is then used to develop a clear problem statement (define), work on solutions (ideate), turn these solutions into tangible products (prototype) and then see whether the solution will work (test).

 Design thinking is not a linear process.
-With each stage, you will make new discoveries that will require you to rethink and redefine what you have already done.
+With each stage you make new discoveries that require you to rethink and redefine what you have already done.

 Design thinking brings our head, heart and hands together to find innovative solutions to complex problems.

 This process can be used over and over again, for small or complex problems.